Skip to main content

 5. Close with a next step that sounds real

-End with a next step tied to the job: a 15-minute call to discuss targets, or a 30-day floor plan you can walk through.
-Skip canned closings.
+Close with a next step that connects to the job, such as a 15-minute call to discuss targets or a 30-day floor plan you can walk through.
+Avoid generic or formulaic endings.

 See an example close